dariooddenino/hooray/README.md

 ### First connections steps
 Finish implementing everything except for the compute pipeline.
+Go through all the steps in webgpu-utils
+Go through all the steps in renderer

 ### BVH
 The BVH is sent to a storage buffer after being serialized.